-My eldest daughter’s High School Graduation had befallen.
-Not sure how we got here, yes, seems like only yesterday… on the other hand I had the wrinkles to prove it wasn’t!
-Created not only by passage of time, but also probably gained by potty training failures, elementary school multiplication tables, middle school emotional swings, high school auto accidents and a revolving door of boyfriends.
+My eldest daughter’s high school graduation had befallen.
+I’m not sure how we got here.
+Yes, seems like only yesterday… On the other hand, I had the wrinkles to prove it wasn’t!
+Created not only by the passage of time but also probably gained by potty training failures, elementary school multiplication tables, middle school emotional swings, high school auto accidents, and a revolving door of boyfriends.

-We had to shop for a little white dress to go under the white graduation robe, couldn’t have a bright red dress showing through, now could we?
-Just one of the activities, plans and expenses as we prepared for the day we had all worked so very hard for.
+We had to shop for a little white dress to go under the white graduation robe.
+We couldn’t have a bright red dress showing through, now could we?
+This was just one of the activities, plans, and expenses as we prepared for the day we had all worked so very hard for.
 We had an entire list.
-Invitations had been sent, food planned for the after party, big plans for the future in chattering form by the seniors that entered and exited our doors.
-This was graduation from High School.
-She had just gone through the requisite 1st through 12th year, gotten the grades needed and was humming Pomp and Circumstance as she walked down the stairs of our home.
+Invitations had been sent, food ready for the after party, big plans for the future in chattering form by the seniors that entered and exited our doors.
+This was graduation from high school.
+She had just gone through the requisite 1st through 12th year, gotten the grades needed, and was humming Pomp and Circumstance as she walked down the stairs of our home.

 The high school years were ones that were created to prepare a parent for this rite of passage.
-The years every child pulls away a bit, finding their voice, creating their relationships and discovering their paths.
-It’s been little by little and you sometimes have joyed in that independence, you do want them to become self-sufficient.
-You have at other times cringed at exactly what independence looks like, especially when it’s coming down the stairs dressed like a scantily-clad pop star.
-That independence soon nipped in the bud.
+The years every child pulls away a bit, finding their voice, creating their relationships, and discovering their paths.
+It’s been little by little, and you sometimes have joyed in that independence; you do want them to become self-sufficient.
+You have at other times cringed at exactly what independence looks like, especially when it’s coming down the stairs dressed as a scantily-clad pop star.
+That independence was quickly nipped in the bud.

-As I take a few breathing moments during the week to ponder this life transition, my daughter is constantly coming in the front door and then out again, slamming her car door for one more whatever-seems-to-need-to-be-done errand prior to graduation.
-She is also in the throws of producing the Senior Class Video, the one for the entire class to be shown at the festivities.
-Film was her dream then, and is her occupation now.
+As I take a few breathing moments during the week to ponder this life transition, my daughter is constantly coming in the front door and then out again, slamming her car door for one more whatever-seems-to-need-to-be-done errand before graduation.
+She is also in the throws of producing the senior class video, the one for the entire class to be shown at the festivities.
+Film was her dream then and is her occupation now.
 The few glimpses I get of her are late night hours editing on her computer when she needs another music piece to throw into the mix.
-Fortunately she still values my opinion in this arena and I have the privilege to help and see her sweet, anxious, stressed face for those few minutes.
+Fortunately, she still values my opinion in this arena, and I have the privilege to help and see her sweet, anxious, stressed face for those few minutes.

-My husband, younger daughter, mother and I find a prime seat in the auditorium with program in hand.
+My husband, younger daughter, mother, and I find a prime seat in the auditorium with programs in our hands.
 Looking through the names, which should be easy because they are in alphabetical order but through blurry eyes it’s not, we find our daughter’s.
 Peering into the sea of caps and gowns, we look to find her.
 Her particular school made it a bit easier—the girls wore white, the boys black, so half the job was done for you.

 The event ended in gaggles of people where I gathered with friends and family.
 We got brief hugs from our daughter as she ran toward us, then back again to friends or friend’s families to converse.
 Then we left for the after party at our home.